Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Related Work

 Recurrent Neural Networks have been used for feature aggregation in various video-based applications\cite{mclaughlin2016recurrent,xu2017jointly,yue2015beyond}.
 Feature fusion for person re-id has also been considered, but in a multi-query set-up where multiple images of a target from the same camera are fused using simple pooling operations on feature representations \cite{zheng2015scalable}.
 Multi-camera fusion has been employed for object detection \cite{bhinge2017data}, tracking \cite{dockstader2001multiple} and activity classification \cite{hekmat2016multi}.
-To the best of our knowledge, ours is the first work which performs operator-in-the-loop feature fusion from multiple camera images for person re-identification.
+While there are works in other fields with operator/human-in-the-loop frameworks, they essentially differ from our work in the manner in which the human feedback is made use of.
+For e.g, ~\cite{Cao2015} tries to learn similarity between face images from probe and gallery sets with human assistance.
+The work uses similarity labels as feedback from humans to iteratively embed the query into the learned feature set.
+Similarly, multi-camera feature fusion has been considered in the literature, but in a way unlike the proposed approach.
+Images from multiple cameras are used either in training or during inference to obtain a single fused representation which is then used for decision making (~\cite{harguess2009fusing,ristani2018features}).
+In contrast, the proposed fusion framework involves sequential fusion of inputs from multiple cameras.
+The current fused representation is used to query and retrieve images from gallery set and the retrieval features are then combined with the existing fused feature to obtain the subsequent query.
+To the best of our knowledge, ours is the first work to utilize operator feedback in such a sequential framework to perform fusion at the feature level.